Edith Jones Woodward

 Edith Jones Woodward (August 15, 1914 – January 21, 2002) was an American astronomer and college professor.
 She did research on binary stars, and taught at William Paterson College in New Jersey for over twenty years.

 Early life

 Edith Jones was born in Waldron, Indiana, the daughter of James Raymond Jones and Mary "Madge" Yeager Jones.
 She attended Purdue University, earning a bachelor's of science in 1935.
 She won the Flora Roberts Medal as "outstanding senior woman" in her class at Purdue.
-She earned a PhD in astronomy from Radcliffe College in 1941, where she held a Pickering Fellowship in 1936 and worked with Harlow Shapley and Cecilia Payne-Gaposchkin at Harvard University.
+She earned a PhD in astronomy from Harvard University in 1941, where she held a Pickering Fellowship in 1936 and worked with Harlow Shapley and Cecilia Payne-Gaposchkin.

 Career

 Edith Jones Woodward taught astronomy, mathematics, and geology for more than 40 years, at Mount Holyoke College (1938 to 1940), Hunter College (1951 to 1952), and as a professor at William Paterson College (1959 to 1983).
 She also taught math to high school students, from 1956 to 1959, and astronomy at National Science Foundations summer programs for teachers in 1961, and for selected high school students in 1964.
 Based on her teaching experience, she published a textbook, Elementary Concepts of Sets (1959), and addressed the 1960 meeting of the Science-Mathematics Society of New Jersey.

 She attended the American Astronomical Society meeting in 1974, in Gainesville, Florida.
 From 1973 to 1975, she held a grant from the National Science Foundation for research at Kitt Peak National Observatory.
 During that work, she also traveled to Chile three times for NASA, to visit Cerro Tololo Inter-American Observatory.
 In 1980 she won a NASA grant to fund work at the Harvard College Observatory on projects involving eclipses of binary stars.

 Woodward was active for many years in the League of Women Voters and the American Association of University Women.
 In 1972, she was a delegate to the Democratic National Convention.
 She was also a serious bridge player, and the first woman to win the President's Trophy in a bridge tournament at the Harvard Club of New York.